keptn/keptn.github.io/content/docs/0.19.x/reference/files/shipyard/index.md

 **Sequence**

-A sequence is an ordered list of `task`s that are triggered sequentially and are part of a `stage`.
+A `sequence` is an ordered list of `task`s that are triggered sequentially and are part of a `stage`.
 By default, a sequence is a standalone section that runs and finishes, unless you specify the `triggeredOn` property to form a chain of sequences.

+Each `stage` includes an implicit `evaluation` sequence with a single task that is also called `evaluation`.
+You can define your own `evaluation` sequence with any set of tasks to override this default sequence but each stage must have either an implicit or explicit `evaluation` sequence.

 Sequences that use the same service cannot be run in parallel.
 If you simultaneously trigger multiple sequences for the same service,